 THE deathof Lala Lajpat Raj at the hands of the police came as a rude shock to the people of India.
 There were many young men whose blood curdled and yearned for revenge.
 They held J.A.
 Scott, the Superintdent of police, Lahore, responsible for the death of their beloved leader.
 The task avenging the death was entrusted to Bhagat Singh, Rajguru, Sukhdev, Azad and Jai Gopal.
 December 17,1928 was the chosen day.
 As they waited with loaded firearms, an Englishman came out of the Secretariat.
-Rajguru fired at him, and as he Bhagat Singhwent down, Bhagat Singh fired four or five more bullets into his head.
+Rajguru fired at him, and as he went down, Bhagat Singh fired four or five more bullets into his head.
 Mission complete, the Revolutionaries escaped through the back door of DAV College.
 From there Bhagat Singh, Rajguru, and Durga Bhabhi escaped to Calcutta.
 On their way the young revolutionaries congratulated themselves, unaware of the fact that they had actually killed the Deputy Superintendent, J.P.
 Saunders.
 The target they got was wrong; the effect on the masses electrifying.

 Bhagat Singh's life was full of such dare-devilry.
 Born in Banga, Layallpur, into a family of revolutionaries, patriotism was second nature to him.
 At the time of his birth two of his uncles were in prison for revolutionary activities.
 One of his uncles, Ajit Singh, had started the Bharat Mata Society, and also founded a newspaper called Peshwa which was later banned by the Punjab Government.